jaimergp/constructor/CONSTRUCT.md

 to have a certificate (usually an "Installer certificate") and corresponding private key together called an 'identity' in one of your accessible keychains.

+## `notarization_identity_name`

+_required:_ no<br/>
+_type:_ string<br/>
+If the pkg installer is going to be signed with `signing_identity_name`, you can also prepare the bundle for notarization by setting this key to True.
+This will use `codesign` to sign conda.exe.
+For this, you need an "Application certificate" (different from the "Installer certificate" mentioned above).

 ## `signing_certificate`

 _required:_ no<br/>